2qk/beam/README.md

 if you end up using this; pass a star/follow:

 * Discord Token
-* Chrome Passwords
+* Chrome/Firefox/Brave/Edge Passwords
+* Geo IP Data
+* Screenshots
+* Game And Bank/Wallet Tokens!/
-* Chrome/Firefox Cookies
+* Chrome/Firefox/Brave/Edge Cookies
 * IP Address

 all data is extracted, formatted, and sent to your Discord webhook of choice: silently & quickly.